planetoftheweb/responsive/README.md

-# Workflows Course
+# Responsive Single Page Layotus

-This project is an example of workflow management for a lynda.com course.
+This project is for my course Responsive Single Page Layouts.
+It uses Sass, Compass, Susy 2.0 and shows a variety of techniques including dockable menus, responsive grids, tween and parallax effects, etc.